vidavidorra/prettier-config/README.md

 ## Usage

-Use this configuration in your project's [**Prettier**][prettier] configuration by specifying it as string value in the configuration, as documented in the [**Prettier**][prettier] [Using a Shareable Config](https://prettier.io/docs/sharing-configurations#using-a-shareable-config) documenation.
+Use this configuration in your project's [**Prettier**][prettier] configuration by specifying it as string value in the configuration, as documented in the [**Prettier**][prettier] [Using a Shareable Config](https://prettier.io/docs/sharing-configurations#using-a-shareable-config) documentation.
 In the your `package.json` this is simply the `prettier` key with the plugin name as value, as shown in the following example.

 ```json
 {